Skip to main content

 memory = Memory()

-# Store task start
+# Store job start

-await memory.store_task_start(
+await memory.store_job_start(

 description="Analyze sales data",